Hit for the Cycle: Every MLB Player Who Hit for the Cycle

-Beltré and Drew forged an unique cycle link by accomplishing the accomplishment on the same day, despite being thousands of miles away.
+Beltré and Drew made a rare cycle connection by accomplishing the feat on the same day, despite being thousands of miles apart.

-Once previously, on September 17, 1920, a pair of players each hit for the cycle for the Tigers and the Giants, respectively.
+Once before, on September 17, 1920, a pair of players each hit for the cycle for the Tigers and the Giants, respectively.

 In fact, Beltré has hit for the cycle three times in his career, making him one of only three players in the Modern Era to accomplish this feat three times.

-Beltré’s second and third cycles happened after he signed with the Rangers, and both took place at the MGM Grand Garden Arena.
+Beltré’s second and third cycles came after he signed with the Rangers, and both took place at the MGM Grand Garden Arena.

-The reason it was cool: An inside-the-parker with a natural ability No one has hit for a cycle like Culberson’s in the almost 80 years since it occurred – that is, a cycle that includes an inside-the-park home run – and no one will ever hit for a cycle like Culberson’s.
+Leon Culberson, Red Sox – July 3, 1943 The reason it was cool: An inside-the-parker, and a natural No one has hit for a cycle like Culberson’s in the near-80 years since it happened – that is, a cycle with an inside-the-park home run.

-In the order in which he got them, he got the single, then the double, then the triple, and finally the home run.
-That’s more often than you may think; in MLB history, there have only been 14 natural cycles, the most recent of which was Gary Matthews Jr. in 2006.
+The other cool thing about Culberson’s cycle: it was a natural cycle.
+He got each hit in order: first the single, then the double, then the triple, then the home run.
+That’s rarer than you might think; there have only been 14 natural cycles in MLB history, most recently Gary Matthews Jr. in 2006.

 What Does Hitting For The Cycle Mean in Baseball – Why is it Rare?

-“Hitting for the cycle” is a rare and exciting event in baseball, and it is one of the most difficult to achieve.
+“Hitting for the cycle” is an uncommon and exciting occurrence in baseball, and it is one of the most difficult to achieve.
 It’s possible that you’ll hear this phrase during a baseball game, but what does it mean?
-When a baseball player in Major League Baseball completes a cycle, this article will explain everything you need to know about what it means.
+When a baseball player in Major League Baseball completes a cycle, this article will explain all you need to know about what it implies.

 What Does Hitting For the Cycle Mean in Baseball?